Reception of The Simpsons: Relevance of program quality

-Notable staff members
+Responses from staff members

 Throughout the history of the show, the decline in quality has been associated with various members of The Simpsons team.
 As such, the showrunners Al Jean and Mike Scully, writers Ian Maxtone-Graham and Matt Selman, as well as series creator Matt Groening, often receive the brunt of the blame by both fans and critics for the show's supposed decrease in quality, while the departure of various others staff members are seen as the reason due to their importance to the style and tone of the show.
 Chris Suellentrop of Slate said "Some of the die-hard fans who populate the news group alt.tv.simpsons have settled on a "lone gunman" theory—that one man single-handedly brought down TV's Camelot."

 Charlie Sweatpants notes that "As part of the original contract...The Simpsons had total immunity from network interference.
 The only people who were allowed to decide what happens in Springfield were the ones in the writers' room.
 That freedom allowed the show to become what it was, but it also concentrated enormous responsibility on the ever changing writing staff.
 Whatever they came up with was what got animated and ended up on screens all over the world.
 So while the protection from management interference gave the show unprecedented creative freedom, it also meant that any disruptions among the writing staff would have enormous effects on the quality of the show.
 For good and ill, The Simpsons was entirely its own creation".
 Describing where The Simpsons voice and humour comes from, Conan O'Brien said, "You've got Matt Groening; he's very much this countercultural voice.
 You have Sam Simon.
 You've got this Lampoon influence, whatever that means; I've never really understood what that means, but it's there.
 There is a strong lack of sentimentality on The Simpsons, but something that Sam and Jim [Brooks] and Matt stressed was: this is a family."
 Therefore, arguably the less these influences had to do the with the show, the less focused the show got.